gilch/hissp/README.md

 You don't even need to make pairs if the keys are identifiers.
 Just use kwargs.

+> That seems too verbose.
+In Python it's easier.

+You mostly don't need classes though.
+Classes conflate data structures with the functions that act on them, and tend to encourage fragmented mutable state which doesn't scale well.
+They're most useful for their magic methods to overload operators and such.
+But Hissp mostly doesn't need that since it has no operators to speak of.

+As always, you can write a function or macro to reduce boilerplate.
+There's actually a `hissp.basic.._macro_.deftype` macro for making a top-level type.

 > How do I raise exceptions?

 `(operator..truediv 1 0)` seems to work.